 All About Jewish Theatre.
 From Sholem Aleichem and Chagall to the Fiddler on the Roof: A short glossary of historical events, characters, and actors.

-Judaica Europeana works with libraries, archives and museums to provide integrated access to the world’s most important collections that document the Jewish presence in Europe.
+Judaica Europeana works with libraries, archives and museums to provide integrated access via EUROPEANA to the world’s most important collections that document the Jewish presence in Europe.

-The Judaica Europeana network is involved through the European Association for Jewish Culture in the Digital Manuscripts to Europe (DM2E) project which develops new tools and services for re-use of Europeana data in the Digital Humanities.
-We participate also in AthenaPlus, a best practice network, which will bring more content to Europeana and will develop tools for digital storytelling.
+The Judaica Europeana network has been involved through the European Association for Jewish Culture in the Digital Manuscripts to Europe (DM2E) project which has developed tools and services for re-use of Europeana data in the Digital Humanities.
+We participate also in AthenaPlus, a best practice network, which has brought more content to Europeana and developed tools for digital exhibitions and tourism.

 See the page on Judaica Europeana listing virtual exhibitions about Jewish heritage in Europe and digital resources for creating virtual exhibitions.